cohen-ariel/AI-Career-Path-Recommender/README.md

-# AI Career Path Recommender
+# AI Career Path Recommender :robot: :briefcase:

 In our project, we focus on providing AI-driven features for everyday LinkedIn end-users, by creating an extension which recommends a career path to users.
 The suggested career path will be one of 10 pre-determined groups, and will be based on the user’s data (education, experience, personal, etc.).